Youth stabbed to death in Delhi, two minors nabbed | Law-Order

 - India

+The police said Harsh was stabbed multiple times in front of several other people and had his throat slit when he resisted one of the accused's attempt to snatch his mobile phone, police said, adding the killing was an attempt by the juvenile to show his prowess as a local hooligan.

+The incident occurred while the victim was playing cards with some juveniles in a jungle.
+The accused had threatened to kill the other boys and as such, they fled, police said.

-The police recovered the victim's mobile phone, SIM card and the knife used to kill him from the duo.
+A post-mortem was conducted on Sunday and its report is awaited which will ascertain the exact number of stab injuries, police said, adding the victim's mobile phone, SIM card and the knife used to kill him have been recovered.

+Asked about the victim's family alleging that he was stabbed more than 50 to 100 times, they said the post-mortem report will reveal the exact number of injuries.
+A family member of the victim, said, ''When I came home from school, I got to know that Harsh has been killed.
+He had several stab wounds and his throat was also slit.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)